The restoration project

 © Photography Rémy Gindroz

-Other necessary works: garden, bell tower and parish hall
+Garden restauration, bell tower installation and parish hall development

 © Photography Michel Vernaz

-The other urgent tasks, namely transforming the garden to provide better access to people with reduced mobility, constructing a bell tower, and developing a parish room in the basement should amount to 1.96 million francs.
-This work is essential to accommodate adequately parishioners and will be implemented as soon as the fundraising campaign allows it.
-Overall, the total cost of restoration works would thus amount to 5.63 million francs.
+The other needed tasks, namely transforming the garden to provide better access to people with reduced mobility, constructing a bell tower, and developing a parish room in the basement should amount to 1.55 million francs.
+This work is essential to adequately accommodate parishioners and will be implemented if the fundraising campaign allows it.
+Overall, the total cost of restoration works would thus amount to 4.53 million francs.

 General cost estimate